danjones1986/site/docs/_posts/2021-03-14-manipulating-pipelines-with-templates-and-expressions.md

     - script: echo "Hello World 2"
 ```

+### Things to be aware of

 When consuming extension templates from a shared repository, you need to be aware of the following;
-* Local templates must have `@self` on the end when being imported in to the pipeline.
+* Local templates must have `@self` on the end when being imported in to the pipeline definition.
 * Local template imports now become relative to `$(System.DefaultWorkingDirectory)`, instead of the pipeline directory.
-* If you have other templates you wish to use inside the extension template, from the shared repository, they will need to be included relative to the extension templates folder.
+* If you have other templates you wish to use inside the extension template context, from the shared repository, they will need to be included relative to the extension templates folder.

+### Powerful Stuff

+By using the examples above in regards to `steps` (stepList), you can apply the same processes over `jobs` (jobsList) and `stages` (stageList) too, and can get even more complex by iterating stages and there jobs, or even the jobs and there steps and apply your own logic in regards to the defined pipeline.

 Overall expressions and templates within Azure Pipelines are very powerful, allowing you to enforce your own standards and checks, allowing compliance and security to be built in by default in to every new pipeline by sharing them.